auerlab/vcf-split/README.md

 End users should install using a package manager, to ensure that dependencies are properly managed.
-Note that pkgsrc can be used by anyone, on virtually any POSIX operating system, with or without administrator privileges..

 I maintain a FreeBSD port and a pkgsrc package, which is sufficient to install cleanly on virtually any POSIX platform.
 If you would like to see a package in another package manager, please consider creating a package yourself.
 This will be one of the easiest packages in the collection and hence a good vehicle to learn how to create packages.

+Note that pkgsrc can be used by anyone, on virtually any POSIX operating system, with or without administrator privileges.

 For an overview of available package managers, see the [Repology website](https://repology.org/).